ainoha-framework/ainoha-core/README.md

     }
 }
 ```
-The traditional way to start a JavaFX application is by calling the method `launuch()` from
+The traditional way to start a JavaFX application is by calling the method `launch()` from
 the `main()`.
 With Ainoha Framework the right way is to use
 `ApplicationContext.startApplication(MyApplication.class, args)`.